jeffvance/openshift-ceph-ex/MYSQL.md

 ```

 ### Security:
-If the mysql container is not privileged then it will fail with this error:
+When using the ceph-rbd plugin, if the mysql container is not privileged then it will fail with this error:

 ```
 chown: cannot read directory `/var/lib/mysql/': Permission denied